 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-I first visited Canberra on a backpacking trip as a student, but I spent a few days down there in 2018 to properly explore.
+I first visited Canberra on a backpacking trip as a student, but I spent a few days down there in 2018 to explore further.
 It definitely felt tiny compared to Sydney, but the ease of getting around was amazing!
 It’s also a cultural hub and educational hotspot.

 If you’re not desperate to live by the beach or somewhere big and busy, moving to Canberra could be an option for you.
-Keep reading to find out more about Canberra’s location, lifestyle, property and more.
+Keep reading to find out more on the pros and cons of living in Canberra, or watch my YouTube video below, comparing Canberra to Adelaide.

 Where is Canberra in Australia?